IBM-Cloud/docs/services/Cloudant/guides/replication_guide.md

 ## How does replication affect the list of changes?

-You can get a list of changes made to a document using the [`_changes` endpoint](../api/database.html#get-changes).
+You can get a list of changes made to a document by using the [`_changes` endpoint](../api/database.html#get-changes).
 However,
-the distributed nature of Cloudant databases means that the response provided by the `_changes` feed cannot simply be a list of changes that occurred after a particular date and time.
+the distributed nature of Cloudant databases means that the response that is provided by the `_changes` feed cannot be a simple list of changes that occurred after a particular date and time.

 The [CAP Theorem](cap_theorem.html) discussion makes it clear that Cloudant uses an 'eventually consistent' model.
-This means that if you were to ask two different replicas of a database for a document, at the same time, you might get different results if one of the database copies has not yet replicated and therefore received an update to the document.
+This model means that if you asked two different replicas of a database for a document, at the same time, you might get different results if one of the database copies is still waiting to finish replication.
 _Eventually_,
 the database copies complete their replication, so that all the changes to a document are present in each copy.

 This 'eventual consistency' model has two characteristics that affect a list of changes:

-1. A change affecting a document almost certainly takes place at different times in different copies of the database.
+1. A change that affects a document almost certainly takes place at different times in different copies of the database.
 2. The order in which changes affect documents might differ between different copies of the database, depending on when and from where the replication took place.

-A consequence of the first characteristic is that, when you ask for a list of changes, it is meaningless to ask for a list of changes after a given point in time.
+A consequence of the first characteristic is that, when you ask for a list of changes, it is meaningless to ask for a list of changes after a specific point in time.
 The reason is that the list of changes might be supplied by a different database copy, which resulted in document updates at different times.
 However,
-it _is_ meaningful to ask for a list of changes after a specific change, specified using a sequence identifier.
+it _is_ meaningful to ask for a list of changes after a specific change, which is specified by using a sequence identifier.

-An additional consequence of the first characteristic is that, in order to agree on the list of changes, it might be necessary to 'look back' at preceding changes.
+An extra consequence of the first characteristic is that it might be necessary to 'look back' at preceding changes to agree on the list of changes.
 In other words,
 to get a list of changes,
-you start from the most recent change which the database copies agree on.
+you start from the most recent change that the database copies agree on.
-The point of agreement between database copies is identified within Cloudant using the [checkpoint](#checkpoints) mechanism that enables replication between database copies to be synchronized.
+The point of agreement between database copies is identified within Cloudant by using the [checkpoint](#checkpoints) mechanism that enables replication between database copies to be synchronized.

 Finally,
-a consequence of the second characteristic is that the individual changes appearing in the list of changes might be presented in a different order in subsequent requests that are answered by a different database copy.
+a consequence of the second characteristic is that the individual changes that appear in the list of changes might be presented in a different order in subsequent requests that are answered by a different database copy.
 In other words,